emoncms/sync/readme.md

     ln -s /opt/emoncms/modules/sync/sync-module /var/www/emoncms/Modules/sync

+Update the emoncms mysql database via the Admin > Update interface.
+Click on 'Update Database' next to the 'Update Database Only' option.

 ### Install Service Runner

 The sync module downloads or uploads data using a script that runs in the background.
 This script can be automatically called using the emoncms service runner.
 See [Emoncms: Service-runner installation details here](https://github.com/emoncms/emoncms/blob/master/scripts/services/install-service-runner-update.md).